RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## BIOS

 The BIOS files needed are: **dc_boot.bin, dc_flash.bin**.
 The boot file is often found named something else, such as dc_**bios**.bin.
-It must be renamed to dc_**boot**.bin when placed in the BIOS folder. lr-reicast has support for the Sega Naomi and Atomiswave arcade systems but you will also need the corresponding BIOS from the MAME romset.
+It must be renamed to dc_**boot**.bin when placed in the BIOS folder. lr-flycast has support for the Sega Naomi and Atomiswave arcade systems but you will also need the corresponding BIOS from the MAME romset.

 Place your BIOS files in
 ```